 Money matters after a death

-Deceased person’s estate
+The deceased person’s estate

 Help with money matters

-You can get advice from your local Money Advice and Budgeting Service (MABS) as to how to go about this.
-Each MABS is a free, confidential, independent service staffed by trained money advisers.
+If you are experiencing financial difficulties following a bereavement, you can get advice from your local Money Advice and Budgeting Service (MABS).
+MABS is a free, confidential, independent service staffed by trained money advisers.
 Contact details are available in your local telephone directory or on their website.